csacanam/voulti-instant-payouts/README.md

 - 🇨🇴 Colombia → **cCOP** on Celo
 - 🇧🇷 Brazil → **BRLA** on Celo

-The result: fast, transparent, and affordable payouts that feel native to each market — whether it's one payment or hundreds.
+The result: fast, transparent, and affordable payouts that feel native to each market.

 ## 🔄 System Flow